Ibrashige/Sunstation/README.md

 This repository contains all the updated PCB schematics, MCU codes, & research information required to recreate the Sunstation electronics

+Written by Loïc Darboux with guidance from Chris Falconi and Ibrahim Hashim.

 ## Prerequisites

 The following libraries must be installed on your computer for the main code to compile: